seelabutk/substrate-ospray-studio/README.md

 ### Grading criteria

-  - Step 1: 30 points
+  - Step 1: 20 points
-  - Step 2: 30 points
+  - Step 2: 10 points
-  - Step 3: 40 points
+  - Step 3: 10 points
+  - Step 4: 20 points
+  - Step 5: 20 points
-  - Intuitiveness and Design of the UI: 30 points extra credit
+  - Intuitiveness and design of the UI: up to 30 points extra credit
-  - TODO: extra credit for advanced use of materials/lighting effects
+  - Use of material and lighting effects: up to 30 points extra credit